AllenDufort/csci1290_final/README.md

 Final Project of Fall 2023 Brown course CSCI1290: Computational Photography.

 ## Project Goal
+The goal of the project was to transform entire 360º images into artistic stylizations based on famous painting styles.
+We stylized the specific regions of interests, such as the sky, while preserving other parts of the original image.
+In addition to the stylizations, we added a dimension of interactivity, similar to Google Street View, where the image can be rotated 360 degrees.

+This project is built on influential works in neural style transfer, drawing inspiration from "A Neural Algorithm of Artistic Style" by Gatys et al. \cite{Gatys}, Efros et al.'s "Image Quilting for Texture Synthesis and Transfer" \cite{Efros} and "Exploring the Structure of a Real-Time, Arbitrary Neural Artistic Stylization Network" by Ghiasi et al. \cite{Ghiasi}.
+Our project delves into both style and texture transfer methods.
+This involved implementing neural networks, including Convolutional Neural Networks (CNNs) and the TensorFlow model TF-Hub, and employing a patch-based texture transfer algorithm.

-The goal of the project is ???.
-To learn more, read final_report.pdf, which is attach to the Github.
+To learn more, read final_report.pdf, which is attached to the Github.

 ## To clone code:
 `git clone https://github.com/AllenDufort/csci1290_final.git `